heitorrapcinski/english-study/readme.md

         - less freqyently: Mike is less friendly than Lawrence.
         - More frequenly: Lawrence is friendlier than Mike
         - More frequenly: Mike is not as friendly as Lawrence.
+- Non-gradable Adjectives
+    - Non-gradable adjectives are adjectives that cannot be measured because they are extreme.
+For example: something that is wonderful has the quality of being incomparable in regards of how good it is because it is “too good.”
+    - Examples
+        - Wonderful
+        - Marvelous
+        - Terrific
+        - Excellent
+        - Amazing
+        - Awesome
+        - Fantastic
+        - Incredible
+        - Absolut
+        - Horrible
+        - Terrible
+        - Awful
+        - Delicious
+        - Infinite
+        - Ridiculous
+        - Freezing
+        - Dead
+        - Impossible

 ## SUPERLATIVE FORMS
 >Inter 2 pages: 220, 232
 - The superlative forms refer to extremes.
 It is one unique thing with an incomparable feature.